Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 - [Starting A New Virtual Machine](#starting-a-new-virtual-machine)

 ## Setup
-To get started, execute the following NodeJS command inside of the puerts plugin directory. (`YourProject/Plugins/Puerts`)
+To get started, with the editor closed, execute the following NodeJS command inside of the puerts plugin directory. (`YourProject/Plugins/Puerts`)

 This will install all relevant dependencies and update any configuration files required for automatic binding to function.